-Taking a look at our Skyscanner for Business Travel APIs, our White Labels, and our Analytics products, it’s easy to see the bells and whistles and the great work that comprises our innovative new solutions to power the travel internet worldwide.
+Taking a look at our Skyscanner for Business Travel APIs and our Analytics products, it’s easy to see the bells and whistles and the great work that comprises our innovative new solutions to power the travel internet worldwide.
 But how often do you stop to think about how the products we offer are created?
-Read on for an overview of how our finely honed dream team of experts in their fields create, validate, design, build and test new features and new products, to be part of the suite you see today.
+Read on for an overview of how our finely honed dream team of experts in their fields apply agile methodology to create, validate, design, build and test new features and new products, to be part of the suite you see today.

 Throughout the whole of Skyscanner, we use an agile approach to products right through the life cycle, which means getting ideas through to production and out to benefit customers as quickly as possible.
 The Skyscanner for Business team is no exception, and we aim to constantly tweak and innovate, building on the great products we have already available for the benefit of our partners, and for their users.
 We have the advantage of being part of one of the world's top travel metasearch companies, and being able to call on the knowledge of what global travel users are looking for.
 Combine this with the services that Skyscanner employees work tirelessly to maintain - accurate flight quotes, honest hotels reviews, transparent and fair car hire charges - and you see the building blocks that underpin the Skyscanner for Business offering we provide.